The Incyte Ingenuity Awards in Vitiligo™

 • Program exceeds the maximum application limit per organization (more than five)

-• Applicant and/or organization are not based in the United States
+• Applicant or organization are not based in the United States

 Incyte reserves the right to modify the eligibility requirements at any time.